 Please research each specific text for content and trigger warnings.
 You can find most content and trigger warnings with the publishers or on authors' specific websites.

-I'm one of the graduate fellows in Barnard's archives for the 2022-2023 year.
-I studied History in my undergraduate years and am getting my dual masters degrees in library science and archives.
+I'm the records coordination and processing archivist here at Barnard.
 Personally, I absolutely love studying, reading, and engaging with Disability Justice in all aspects of my life.This is just a slice of potential resources you could use to get started and learn about Disability Justice or read romance, historical criticism, or poetry often written by and for Disabled people.

 "Nothing about us, without us"